-4.2 Permit Content-Container Standards
+4.2 Permit Content Container Standard

 Operating, monitoring, inspection, repair, recordkeeping and reporting requirements vary depending on the option used to control air emissions from a container.
-The following are requirements for a container vented directly through a closed-vent system to an alternative control device.
+The following are requirements for a container vented directly through a closed-vent system to a flare.
 At a minimum, the following requirements will appear as terms and conditions in the RCRA permit.